Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Problem Setup

 \section{Problem Setup}

 We consider optimizing a real-valued grey-box function $g$ on $\Xc=[0,1]^d$ based on noise-free point queries.
-(We briefly comment on noisy settings in Section \ref{sec:conclusion}.)
 As shown in \cref{fig:setup}, the target function $g$ is known to be a network of $m$ unknown layers $\ff{i}$ with $i\in[m]$.
-In general, for any input $\xbf\in\Xc$, the network $g$ has a structure such that
+In general, for any input $\xbf\in\Xc$, the network $g$ has $\xx{1}=\xbf$ and